EGTortuero/viga/README.md

 <tr><td>--out OUTPUTNAME</td><td>Name of the outputs files without extensions, as the program will add them automatically.
 By default, the program will use the input name as the output.</td></tr>
 <tr><td>--locus STRING</td><td>Name of the contigs.
 If the input is a multiFASTA file, please put a general name as the program will add the number of the contig at the end of the name.
 By default, the name of the contigs will be "LOC".</td></tr>
 <tr><td>--threads INT</td><td>Number of threads/CPUs.
 By default, the program will use 1 CPU.</td></tr>
-<tr><td>--noparallel</td><td>Using multithreading BLAST and PHMMER instead of using parallel BLAST and PHMMER.
-Only recommendable when GNU Parallel is not installed.
-By default, this option is disabled.</td></tr>
 <tr><td>--gff</td><td>Printing the output as a General Feature Format (GFF) version 3.
 It is a flat table file with contains 9 columns of data (see http://www.ensembl.org/info/website/upload/gff3.html for more information).
 By default, the program will not print the GFF3 file (--gff False).</td></tr>
 <tr><td>--blastevalue FLOAT</td><td>BLAST e-value threshold.
 By default, the threshold will be 1e-05.</td></tr>
 <tr><td>--hmmerevalue FLOAT</td><td>PHMMER e-value threshold.
 By default, the threshold is 1e-03.</td></tr>